Fat Transfer Naples, Florida

 Surgical Fat Augmentation in FL – FAQs

-An individual consultation with one of our Plastic Surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Ross, is the best way to determine which procedure is best suited to meet your goals.
+An individual consultation with one of our board-certified surgeons, Dr. Agarwal, Dr. Maloney, or Dr. Holmes is the best way to determine which procedure is best suited to meet your goals.
 During this consultation, the surgeon will examine you, and explain the areas on your face that would benefit from fat transfer.

 Generally speaking, it takes about two weeks for most of the swelling and bruising to resolve.
 This can vary from individual to individual.
 There is some swelling that persists for the first one month post-operatively.
 Make-up can be applied two days post-operatively.

 The results of fat transfer last for many years because the fat that is retained functions as a living, viable tissue graft.
 In order to accommodate some initial resorption, the areas that are treated are over-corrected with fat.
 Longevity depends on several factors, including: the area to be injected (fat tends to last longer in areas of least mobility), quantity necessary for augmentation, the individual’s age and tissue quality, and exogenous factors (i.e. smoking, etc.).
 The procedure is usually repeated as needed to add more volume.

 Fat injections can be done with either local anesthesia or twilight sedation.
 If you choose the former, it can be done in the office.
 If you choose the latter, it is done at our accredited surgery center.
 During twilight anesthesia, you will breathe on your own, but you will not remember anything.
 It is a quick acting type of anesthesia that also wears off quickly.
 Because you are breathing spontaneously, an endotracheal tube is usually not used.

-Our plastic surgeons use fine, delicate sutures to close the microscopic incision that the fat is harvested through by liposuction.
+Our board-certified facial plastic surgeons use fine, delicate sutures to close the microscopic incision that the fat is harvested through by liposuction.
 There are no sutures on the face.